Does Cutting Income Tax Rates Help Malaysians Cope With The Rising Cost?

 There is much debate about the extent to which tax cuts increase productivity and economic growth.
-To be honest, boost in productivity and growth would probably be prominent if there is significant cut in rates.
-In Malaysia’s case, rates are only cut between 1% and 3%.
+To be honest, a boost in productivity and growth would probably be prominent if there is a significant cut in rates.

-Our income tax system has continuous been improved.
-Since last year, we can make our income tax payment using credit card.
-This will help us manage our payments easily, plus with the right credit card you can make additional savings via credit cash back!
+Our income tax system has continually been improved.
+Since 2015, we can make our income tax payment using a credit card.
+This will help us manage our payments easily, plus with the right credit card, you can make additional savings via cashback!

 Not necessarily.
 With income tax rates reduction, the more you earn the more you will save.

 In terms of savings amount, the more you earn, the higher your savings amount will be.
-In the example above, with an annual income of RM150,000, your tax savings will be RM2,534, while annual income of RM54,000 will only be saving RM292 in tax.
+In the example above, with an annual income of RM150,000, your tax savings will be RM1,000, while annual income of RM54,000 will only be saving RM381.20 in tax.

 However, if we look at it in percentage, RM292 savings amount to 25.35% of savings, while RM2,534 is only 11.82% in savings.

 Though the amount saved is still greater for the higher income group, perhaps the impact will be felt more for the middle-income earners due to the higher percentage of savings.